-"They're clean, just out of the drier.
+"They're clean, just out of the dryer.
 The shower's upstairs and the first door to the left."
 She sat down next to Nadine and Helen.

 "Thanks.."
 I said.
 I walked upstairs and entered the bathroom.
 I set the pile of clothes on the edge of the sink and peeled the damp clothes off my body, leaving them in a messy pile on the white tiled floor.
 After about twenty minutes of trying to figure out how to turn the shower on and get it at the right temp, I was relaxing under the hot water.

 It felt nice, I haven't had a shower or at least a warm one in a while.
 I looked over at the body washes and shampoo.
-They had coconut scented shampoo and body wash.
-I was glad that it wasn't too girly.
+Coconut scented stuff.
+I was grateful that it wasn't too feminine.